Fiat CR.42 Falco: Design

 The Fiat CR.42 was a robust and relatively clean single-seat biplane fighter aircraft; in spite of the biplane configuration of the aircraft, it was a modern, "sleek-looking" design, based around a strong steel and alloy structure.
-The CR.42 was furnished with fixed main landing gear, the legs of which were attached to the underside of the lower wing stubs; both the legs wheels were enclosed within streamlined fairings for aerodynamic reasons.
+The CR.42 was furnished with fixed main landing gear, the legs of which were attached to the underside of the lower wing stubs; both legs' wheels were enclosed within streamlined fairings for aerodynamic reasons.
 The upper wing was larger than its lower wing, a configuration known as a sesquiplane.
 The aircraft proved to be exceptionally agile in flight, a characteristic which had been attributed to be a result of the fighter's very low wing loading.
 The very strong structure of the fighter enabled pilots to perform virtually all manoeuvres.
 Shortcomings of the CR.42 included its slower speed in comparison to monoplanes, and a lack of armour, firepower and radio equipment.

 The CR.42 was typically powered by a single supercharged Fiat A.74R1C.38 geared air-cooled radial engine driving a metal three-blade Fiat-Hamilton Standard 3D.41-1 propeller of 2.9 m diameter.
 During the aircraft's development, particular attention was paid to the design of the NACA cowling which accommodated the engine; the cowling had a series of adjustable flaps for cooling purposes.
 The engine bay incorporated a fire extinguisher.
 Early CR.42s were armed with a single 7.7 mm and one 12.7 mm Breda-SAFAT machine gun, which were installed in the decking of the upper fuselage and fired directly through the propeller.
 A counter for the rounds fired was present amongst the cockpit's instrumentation.

 The fuselage of the CR.42 was a welded steel-tube triangulated framework built of light-alloy formers; the forward fuselage was covered by metal panelling, rear of the cockpit it was fabric covered.
 The wings used a structure that was constructed mainly of light duralumin alloys and steel; the leading edge was metal-skinned while the rest of the wing was fabric covered.
-The upper wing, which was the only one to have with ailerons, was joined in the center and supported above the fuselage via an inverted V-shaped cabane, while the lower wings were directly attached onto the lower longerons of the fuselage.
+The upper wing, which was the only one to have ailerons, was joined in the center and supported above the fuselage via an inverted V-shaped cabane, while the lower wings were directly attached onto the lower longerons of the fuselage.
 The tail unit was a cantilever, with a duralumin framework and fabric covering.